Yoga Retreat Cuba

 We will be taking balances in USD upon arrival in Cuba.
 We will email you the details of the rate with your balance due email a few weeks prior to the retreat.
 It is perfectly safe to carry the balance in cash with you into the country.
 Our facilitator will be there when you arrive to the host house to settle up with you.
 Thank you for your understanding and cooperation as this is necessary for us to run the retreat on the ground.

 NAVIGATE THE CITY AND BEYOND OFFLINE :

-Before you leave home please take the time to download maps.me for Havana so you can navigate the city in your free time!
+Before you leave home please take the time to download maps.me AND the city of Havana so you can navigate the city in your free time!